 Fire breaks out at high-rise block in west London

-London Fire Brigade said eight fire engines and around 60 firefighters were at the scene in Shepherd’s Bush.
+London Fire Brigade said eight fire engines and around 60 firefighters attended the scene in Shepherd’s Bush.

-Firefighters have been called to a blaze at a high-rise block in Shepherd’s Bush, west London.
+Residents were evacuated from a high-rise block in Shepherd’s Bush, west London, after firefighters battled a blaze on Tuesday morning.

-London Fire Brigade said eight fire engines and around 60 firefighters were at the scene in Queensdale Crescent.
+London Fire Brigade said eight fire engines and around 60 firefighters attended the scene in Queensdale Crescent.

-London Ambulance Service said it was treating “a number of patients” at the scene.
+London Ambulance Service said two ambulances and a Hazardous Area Response Team attended, with one person taken to hospital and two assessed at the scene.

-The brigade said half of a flat on the 12th floor of the building was on fire, and added that the person who reported it sent live stream videos of the flames to the brigade’s 999 call centre.

-The incident was reported at 9.23am on Tuesday and the cause remains unknown.
+The incident was reported at 9.23am on Tuesday and was under control as of around 10.55am.
+The cause remains unknown.

+In a statement from the scene, station commander David Bracewell said: “Firefighters dealt with a fire on the 12th floor of a tower block in W11.
+Three people from the affected flat left before the brigade arrived.
+A number of other residents evacuated the building.

+“Firefighters led six residents to safety via an internal staircase.
+Further residents who were not affected by fire, heat or smoke were advised to remain in their flats.

 In a statement on Twitter, the ambulance service said: “London Ambulance Service is responding to a fire in Queensdale Crescent, W11, alongside colleagues from the London Fire Brigade.